 - OAPEN (Open Access Publishing in European Networks)

 - Cambridge Core (Cambridge University Press)

-1. Please download a Word version of the submission form, complete it as best you can and submit it either by email or internal mail.
+1. Please download a Word version of the submission form, complete it as best you can and submit by email.
 You do not need to have a complete manuscript, but we need at least the introduction and a sample chapter to be able to make a decision on publication.
 Please also have a look at our Author Guide if you are planning to submit a proposal.